-But that’s starting to change as people are beginning to get a taste for something more flavourful.
-Mexican craft beer is well and truly on the rise in this country, and Guadalajara is one of the cities that’s leading the trend and kicking out some properly exquisite brews.
+But that’s starting to change.
+People are beginning to get a taste for something more flavourful.
+Mexican craft beer is well and truly on the rise in Mexico.
+And Guadalajara is one of the cities that’s leading the trend and kicking out some properly exquisite brews.

 Having sampled as many of Guada’s real ale houses as we could, we’ve put together this list of bars that are taking the trend to new heights.
 So if you’re looking for the best Mexican craft beer bars in Guadalajara, you’ve come to the right place friend.
 Happy drinking.